UNCLASSIFIED (U)

 a.
 (U) Reentry Permit:

-(2) (U) In the absence of contrary evidence, the Department presumes that application for a Reentry Permit prior to departure is prima facie evidence of intent to retain LPR status.
+(2) (U) In the absence of contrary evidence, the Department presumes that application for a Reentry Permit before departure is prima facie evidence of intent to retain LPR status.
 However, failure to obtain a Reentry Permit should not be viewed automatically as intent to abandon residence and LPR status.
 A Reentry Permit, unless otherwise restricted, is valid for a maximum of two years and cannot be renewed.
 An LPR cannot apply for a Reentry Permit outside the United States; and

 (3) (U) Lost/Stolen Re-Entry Permits: An individual whose Reentry Permit was lost or stolen can apply for a boarding foil in the same way as those who lost their Form I-551 (see 9 FAM 202.2-5 above).
 An individual could receive a boarding foil until 2 years from the date the applicant left the United States to the date the I-131A was paid.
 To confirm whether a Reentry Permit was issued, you should review the PCQS case record.
 The USCIS Customer Profile Management Service (CPMS) in PCQS serves as the best report for confirming whether USCIS approved a Reentry Permit for a given individual.
 An approval date can be found in the "Transaction" field of the CPMS report.
 You would then request to see a passport showing pertinent entry and exit stamps and and/or airline tickets that show when the applicant departed the United States.
 You can also run a check of entry/exit records through ADIS.